jasylwong/CV/README.md

 ## <a name="skills">What I bring to the table (Skills) 👏</a>

-#### Excellent communicator, presenter and mentor ####
+#### Excellent communicator, presenter, and mentor ####
 - Provided training to colleagues on exposure management via presentations at Brit Insurance.
 - Taught English to business professionals and classes of schoolchildren, and received an ‘Exceptional performance’ award for my service.
-- Selected to be the mentor for incoming employees/students at both Makers and Mercer.
-- Tutored beginner coders via the Makers PairUp platform.
+- Selected to be the mentor for incoming employees/students at Mercer and Makers, and tutored beginner coders via the Makers PairUp platform.

 #### Self-reliant individual and significantly contributory team member ####
 - As the Treasurer of the [University Big Band Society](http://thebigband.co.uk/), single-handedly raised enough funding for them to attend the [National Concert Band Festival](https://www.ncbf.info/) in Glasgow, where we received a Platinum award.
 - As the swimming captain, led the school swimming team to several victories at local galas.

 #### Fast learner, effective timekeeping skills, and experienced project management ####
+- Deployed multiple webpages for medline.io's coding project using React and TypeScript within a few weeks, having next to no prior knowledge of either tech
 - Had to balance both full-time work and self-study efficiently to qualify as an actuary a year quicker than the [industry average](https://www.theactuary.com/archive/old-articles/part-6/a-long-road-3F/).
-- Responsible for coordinating Brit's Risk Oversight Committee, which is attended by the company's Non-Executive Directors.
+- Responsible for coordinating Brit's Risk Oversight Committee, which is attended by the company's Non-Executive Directors and C-Suite managers.

 #### Highly analytical thinker and innovative problem solver ####
 - Produced summaries of the company's investment portfolio to Brit's Chief Risk Officer, based on own technical analysis and interpretation of the company's assets and current economic environment.
-- As the Librarian of the University Big Band Society, introduced a new folder system that significantly reduced the time needed to organise and locate music sheets.
+- As the Librarian of the University Big Band Society, introduced a new folder system that significantly reduced the time needed to organise and locate music sheets, and is still being used today.
-- This was combined with implementing the conversion of hard copy sheet music to electronic format, materially reducing printing costs and distribution times.

 ## <a name="education">Where I've been learning (Education) 📖</a>